mytarget-test-team/seismograph/docs/layers.rst

 Layers
 ======

-Any of runnable objects can get layers for expanded logic on different levels.
+Any of runnable objects can has layers for expanded logic on different levels.
 Layers is chain of callbacks.
-Context object call to chain of layers, he is responsible for that.
+Context object call to chain of layers, it is responsible for that.

 Program layer